nrupatunga/nrupatunga.github.io/_posts/2017-09-14-Visual-Object-Tracking-using-Adaptive-Correlation-Filters.md

 self.update_kernel()
 ```

-Once we got the location of target for the current frame `self.pos`, we
+Once we got the location `self.pos` of target for the current frame, we
 update our estimate `H*` by calculating `self.H1` and `self.H2` and
-updating the filter with learning rate of `0.125`
+updating the filter with learning rate of `0.125`.
+This continues for
+each frame where we update the filter and the location of target hand in
+hand.

+Thats how tracking using correlation filter is done!.
+Hope you could
+understand the algorithm better.
+Thank you for reading.